 [Regulation 26A inserted in Gazette 8 Aug 1986 p.
 2827.]

+26B.
+Requirement to carry guide dogs

+A driver shall transport a guide dog that is accompanying a passenger who is visually or hearing impaired unless excused from doing so in writing by an authorised officer.

+[Regulation 26B inserted in Gazette 14 Jul 2006 p.
+2577.]

 27. Shortest route

 Unless the hirer of a taxi-car directs that it be driven by some other route, the driver shall drive it by the shortest practicable route to the place specified by the hirer.